gteklee/node-sonar-api/README.md

 Node client for the [sonar.software API](https://sonar.software/apidoc/) ![alt text](https://i.imgur.com/oZIYoDn.png?2 "Sonar Logo")

-(Early release of the package only includes "getAll" requests!
-Plans for later releases will include "get", "create", "delete", and "update" requests to the API)
+(Early release of the package only includes "getAll" and "get" requests!
+Plans for later releases will include "create", "delete", and "update" requests to the API)

 ## Installation
 Using npm: